 Ohio charter schools began operating after the passage of a 1997 State law.
 Charter schools, commonly referred to as "community schools" in Ohio, are public, non-profit, non-sectarian schools established to operate independently of any School District.
 These schools also are exempt from many of the education laws of the State allowing them to bring innovation and efficiency to the traditional education model.
 More importantly, the passage of this law made the concept of school choice a reality in Ohio.
 As required by law, each of these community schools must have a sponsor.
-The School is sponsored by the Ohio Council for Community Schools (OCCS).
-OCCS provides oversight and advisory services to 46 community schools throughout the State serving nearly 22,000 children.
+OHDELA is sponsored by the Ohio Council for Community Schools (OCCS) which is another qualified sponsor in the State of Ohio.
+OCCS sponsors 45 schools serving nearly 17,000 children.

 OHDELA is a K-12 community school that provides distance-learning educational opportunities to home-based students in Ohio.
 The School, which first opened its "doors" in February of 2002 has its home office located in Toledo, Ohio, however its main service center is housed in downtown Akron, Ohio.
+Run by a five-member Board of Directors, the School has contracted with White Hat Management, LLC and its subsidiaries to operate the School on a day-to-day basis.
+White Hat Management is a national leader in professional education management and has managed the School since its inception.

-Part of the impetus for starting the School over three years ago was the recognition that many students thrive in a home-based environment.
+Part of the impetus for starting the School over four years ago was the recognition that many students thrive in a home-based environment.
 While many such students were succeeding through state approved home-schooling, many home-based students across the State were lacking the structure and resources needed to academically succeed.
 As one of the first schools in the State to offer such a program, OHDELA came to this community armed with technology, curriculum, instructional support, and a multitude of additional resources to assist parents in delivering the kind of home-based education that they desired for their children.
-Since its inception, the School's enrollment has grown by an astounding 5,670%.
-The School's capacity is unlimited within Ohio.
+Since its inception, the School's enrollment has grown by an astounding 6,112%.

-Exhibit 1 reflects the geographical diversity of OHDELA's student population as of June 30, 2005.
+Exhibit 1 reflects the geographical diversity of OHDELA's student population as of June 30, 2006.